 “If you don’t see any attic vents in the roof or you have noticed signs of poor attic ventilation then call a professional roofing contractor for advice.”

 3. Roof Moss

-“Moss holds water, so it’s very important that homeowners don’t allow moss to take hold and build-up,” advises Warren.
+“Moss holds water, so it’s very important that homeowners don’t allow moss to take hold and build up,” advises Warren.
 “If moss isn’t left to establish itself, then in many cases it can just be swept away."

-“However, if you have a home where moss needs to be killed off, then there are products now available that contain potassium salts of fatty acids, which is a much less toxic and environmentally friendly solution than products that contain substances like zinc sulphate.”
+“However, if you have a home where moss needs to be killed off, then there are products now available that contain potassium salts of fatty acids, which is a much less toxic and environmentally friendly solution than products that contain substances like zinc sulfate.”

 Cleaning a roof with moss can be a daunting task, so contact a roof cleaning specialist or roofing professional for professional assistance.

 Warren recommends annual roof inspections as part of your roof maintenance regime.

 “Maintaining your roof not only requires cleaning gutters and removing debris but also checking for dislodged tiles, ensuring sky-lights aren’t leaking, and inspecting metal flashing or leading”.

 “A new roof might be on the cards if your roof is older than 25 years, and you are constantly discovering new leaks, interior water stains, and damp”, says Warren.